ByteC4Ts/Writeup-ByteC4Ts/1337-Up-Live/Web/Cat-Club/readme.md

 ## Approach

-After registering, notice that `/cats` page will displays the user's username, we can find a SSTI vulnerability in the source code.
+After registering, noticed `/cats` page will displays the user's username, we can find a SSTI vulnerability in the source code.

 ```js
 if (typeof req.user != "undefined") {